FREQUENTLY ASKED QUESTIONS

 • The size of the space

-Clutter King serves Greater Houston and the surrounding areas.
-We do travel much further, and anything outside our kingdom will incur a trip charge.
-Contact us for more details.
+Yes!
+Clutter King serves Greater Houston and surrounding areas.
+If you’re located farther out, we do travel – a trip charge may apply.
+Contact us for details.

 GLOSSARY OF ORGANIZING TERMS & DEFINITIONS